-Conclusions.
-We discussed an approach to calibrate the tuned velocities for downhole receivers by means of an analysis of the slowness component tangent to the well.
+We discussed an approach to recover the tuned velocities for downhole receivers by means of a data-oriented analysis of the slowness component tangent to the well.
 We used the downgoing direct waves of walkover VSP experiments to determine the modulus of the slowness vector and, thus, the velocity.
 Integrated into the CRS imaging workflow, we demonstrated the application of the calibrated velocities for wavefield decomposition in synthetic 2D VSP data.